https://www.stanwinstonschool.com/blog/amateur-iron-man-home-made-suit-helmet-armor

 HITTING MY STRIDE

 Then I began the long process of Pepakura and fiberglassing an entire suit of armor.
-Pepakura is a method by which 3D models are converted into a 2D pattern that is printed out on cardstock, then cut out and glued together into a 3D form.
+Pepakura is a method by which 3D models are converted into a 2D pattern that is printed out on cardstock, then cut out and glued together into a 3D form.Needless to say, it is a very time-consuming and tedious process, one that takes a considerable amount of determination to finish.
+My family complained about bits of paper confetti littering the house.

 ESCALATING THE PROJECT INTO REALITY

 About mid-March is when things really started moving and taking shape.
 My parents started worrying about my sanity when I asked for resin and an alien-sounding substance known as Bondo.
 So I took my mom with me to an auto parts store to purchase Bondo body filler and resin.
 As a sophomore in high school, I was very busy.
-This, coupled with my inexperience, led to a few rushed final components roughly two weeks before opening day
+This, coupled with my inexperience, led to a few rushed final components roughly two weeks before opening dayENTERTAINING THE MASSES

 It was a freeing experience as well.
 Admittedly, I am a self-conscious person, but when wearing a mask and bringing joy to people without them knowing who I was, all those inhibitions vanished.
 Two other venues I attended: I visited my younger brother’s elementary school wearing the suit and educated the kids about the process of making the suit; and I appeared at a kid’s birthday party.
 My regret is that I did not have the opportunity due to my schedule to participate in any charity events (as was my intention).